nikolocogr/OctoPrint-TapoSmartplug-for-P110/README.md

 - **Icon Class**
   - Class name from [fontawesome](https://fontawesome.com/v3.2.1/icons/) to use for icon on button.
 - **Username**
-  - Username to use to connect to the smart plug.
+  - Username (email) to use to connect to the smart plug.
 - **Password**
   - Password to use to connect to the smart plug.
 - **Warning Prompt**